 Discover the charming villages with traditional fermettes, chateaux and historic battlefields, including Agincourt and Crécy.

 Not only does this area contain magnificent forests to wander through, but it was also a collection of historic small towns and quaint villages to explore.

 Hesdin is an attractive place with an imposing Hôtel de Ville that dates from 1572.
 For many people, it is synonymous with the Wine Society, which until 2005 was based here.

-It’s definitely a pleasurable place to spend time walking around to explore the church and a beautiful central square with its old Flemish style town hall.
+It’s a delightful place to spend time walking around to explore the church and a beautiful central square with its old Flemish-style town hall.
 To mark the hours it has a carillon, which tolled when we visited and indeed reminds us of how it was years ago.
-A walk is never complete without a stop at a local cafe for a hot coffee which is needed during the cold winter days.
+A walk is never complete without a stop at a local cafe for a hot coffee needed during the cold winter days.

 The signs of occupation from the Spanish are still in evidence amongst the cobbled streets of the town.
-The impressive Town Hall built in the style of the Renaissance bears the Spanish Coat of Arms, and Flemish style architecture predominates, it also boasts a carillon, which marks the hours.
+Although the impressive Town Hall built in the Renaissance style bears the Spanish Coat of Arms, and Flemish style architecture predominates, it also boasts a carillon, marking the hours.

-The River Canche runs to the sea through to inland towns and through the 16th Century houses in the village of Hesdin which were built in 1554 on the orders of the Spanish King Charles V. Though we didn’t try to catch any fish, it has been said that the river contains plenty in its waters.
+The River Canche runs to the sea through inland towns and 16th Century houses in the village of Hesdin, built-in 1554 on the orders of the Spanish King Charles V. Though we didn’t try to catch any fish, it has been said that the river contains plenty in its waters.
 From salmon to brown and sea trout.

-Locals told us every valley has its own character, and the possibilities for exploring them are almost endless.
-I do believe it is good to leave a small corner unexplored which gives us all more than one reason for a return journey.
+Locals told us every valley has its character, and the possibilities for exploring them are almost endless.
+However, I believe it is good to leave a small corner unexplored, giving us all more than one reason for a return journey.